mxsasha/lessobviouschecklist/README.md

 - Don’t publish attendees’ info on an attendee list or something similar, without them opting in.
 - Make sure the organisers are visible.
 If you have a registration desk, try to have someone there all the time.
 If an attendee needs help, it can make them feel very lost if they can’t find an organiser.

+## Children

+- Consider offering childcare, to make the event more accessible to parents.
+[PyCon](http://us.pycon.org/2015/childcare/) has done this in the past.
+You could poll whether attendees might be interested, and see if it would be affordable for the parents.
+Perhaps one of the parents would even be happy to volunteer to help with preparation work.
+There can be legal requirements involved.
+- If many of your attendees travel longer distances, the travel costs for a child would still be substantial for the parents, and it would take them extra effort and planning.
+Therefore, another option is to offer to cover costs of childcare at home.
+If most of your attendees are local, this is less of a concern.
+- In general, be explicit about whether children are welcome at your event and in which settings, and which kinds of food you can provide for them.
+- Some attendees may need to breastfeed or pump breastmilk.
+The best is to have a space planned for attendees for this purpose, and document who to make space requests to.
+A nursing parent at a conference will likely need to nurse/pump 1-3 times between 08:00 and 18:00 in 30 minute blocks of time (between setup, pumping, and cleanup).
+At a minimum, the space just needs to be clean, private, and have electricity.
+Include access to a refrigerator or mini-fridge if that is an option.
+Most event spaces (or HR departments, if the event is in an office space) are used to handling these sort of inquiries.
+- If you are planning an event for women and may have many attendees who need nursing/pumping breaks, build in longer mid-morning/afternoon break times (30 minutes).
+- Be explicit in that the private breastfeeding room is an optional service, and that feeding is allowed wherever and whenever the attendee likes.
+Otherwise attendees may think this is only allowed in private spaces.

 ## Speakers